Budgeting

 1. Basic Market Analysis

-First thing is to grab your crystal ball and make some educated guesses about how the economy is going to impact your customers, and by extension, you.
+First thing is to grab your crystal ball (or a six-pack) and make some educated guesses about how the economy is going to impact your customers, and by extension, you.
 Look at big things like drought (landscaping), shortage of lumber (construction), low housing stock (moving companies) and higher interest rates (money is tighter).
 Be aware that some “bad” things are “good” for business.
 For example, tow trucks have more business during bad weather and bad economies (if they do repossessions).

 External – What does the future look like for your customers?